Percy Williams (sprinter): Later life and death

 In August 1940, Williams joined the Non-Permanent Active Militia, his occupation listed as "Salesman" and religion as "C of E" (Church of England).
 He also served as a civilian pilot during World War II, ferrying aircraft around the country for Canadian Airways, then became a civilian flight instructor with the Royal Canadian Air Force.

 In 1971, after his former mentor's death, Williams was asked how much credit was due to Granger for his Olympic success.
 "Offhand, I'd say 100 percent," Williams answered.

-In 1980, he donated his two gold medals from the 1928 Olympics to the BC Sports Hall of Fame, saying he wanted them to be seen and remembered.
-Within weeks they were stolen never to be found again; gold prices at the time were at historic highs and it was suspected the medals had been melted down.
+In the mid-1960s, he donated his two gold medals from the 1928 Olympics to the BC Sports Hall of Fame, saying he wanted them to be seen and remembered.
+In 1980, they were stolen never to be found again; gold prices at the time were at historic highs and it was suspected the medals had been melted down.
 It was said at that time Williams simply shrugged off the loss and no replacements were ever issued.
 In 2023 the stolen medals were replaced by newly minted replicas, recreated by the International Olympic Committee at the request of Williams family, who then rededicated them to B.C.
 Sports Hall of Fame.

 In later years, Williams grew bitter about his sporting experiences, culminating in being the only living Canadian Olympic gold medalist who refused the federal government's invitation to attend the 1976 Summer Olympics in Montreal.

 In 1979, he was made an Officer of the Order of Canada.

 Williams, who never married, lived with his mother, Dot, until her death in 1980, at the age of 92.
 After that, he lived on alone and suffered from terrible arthritic pain.

 A keen collector of guns, Williams shot himself in the head with a shotgun he had been awarded in 1928 as a prize for his Olympic feat.
 His suicide was a major surprise to everyone and no note was left.
 He was interred at Masonic Cemetery of British Columbia, Burnaby, Canada.